Vegan Lemon Olive Oil Cake

 To make the cake:

-- Add all the dry ingredients (flour, sugar, baking powder and salt) to a bowl.
+- Add all the dry ingredients (all-purpose flour, sugar, baking powder and salt) to a large bowl.
 Mix until there are no lumps.
-Add all the wet ingredients (milk, oil, lemon juice/zest and vanilla) and mix until smooth.
-Pour into an 8 inch (20 cm) lined loaf tin.
+Add all the wet ingredients (milk, oil, lemon juice, lemon zest and vanilla) and mix until just combined.

-- Bake the cake for 1 hour or until you can poke a skewer in the middle and there's no wet batter on it.
-As this is a moist cake, some crumbs on your skewer are fine.
+- Bake the cake for 1 hour or until you can insert a toothpick in the center of the cake and there's no wet batter on it.
+As this is a moist cake, some crumbs on your toothpick are fine.
+If the surface of your cake is browning too quickly, carefully tent the pan with aluminum foil.

 To make the icing: